Vyrologix Leronlimab Description For 2022

 Leronlimab Indication for HIV

 Leronlimab is a viral-entry inhibitor in HIV/AIDS.
-Research may prove that leronlimab is a safe and effective option for treating people with R5-tropic virus (a strain of HIV), including those for whom other entry and fusion inhibitors, such as maraviroc (brand name: Selzentry), are not working.
 In the setting of HIV/AIDS, leronlimab is a viral-entry inhibitor; it masks CCR5, thus protecting healthy T cells from viral infection by blocking the predominant HIV (R5) subtype from entering those cells.
-Leronlimab has been the subject of nine clinical trials, each of which demonstrated that leronlimab could significantly reduce or control HIV viral load in humans.
+Leronlimab has been the subject of nine clinical trials, demonstrating that leronlimab could significantly reduce or control HIV viral load in humans.

 Leronlimab Indication for Liver Fibrosis

-CytoDyn is also conducting a Phase 2 clinical trial for NASH to evaluate the effect of leronlimab on liver steatosis and fibrosis.
+CytoDyn is also conducting a Phase 2 clinical trial for Nonalcoholic steatohepatitis (NASH) to evaluate the effect of leronlimab on liver steatosis and fibrosis.
+There are currently no FDA-approved treatments for NASH, a leading cause of liver transplants.
+NASH is a chronic liver disease characterized histologically by hepatic inflammation and cell injury (hepatocellular ballooning) due to hepatic fat accumulation (steatosis) equal or superior to 5% of hepatocytes.
 Pre-clinical studies revealed a significant reduction in NAFLD and a reduction in liver fibrosis using leronlimab.
-There are currently no FDA-approved treatments for NASH, which is a leading cause of liver transplants.

 Leronlimab Use Against Triple-Negative Breast Cancer